-Both the Master of Social Work program and the Accelerated Master of Social Work Advanced Standing program are available on a part-time basis.
+Both the Master of Social Work program and the Advanced Standing Master of Social Work program are available on a part-time basis.

 At the time of admission, students must apply for either part-time or full-time study.
-Students may not transfer between part-time and full-time study without approval of the school.
+Students may transfer between part-time and full-time study with approval of the School.
+The process is outlined in the MSW Handbook.